keboola/component-tableau-extract-refresh-trigger/README.md

 these sources otherwise the execution will fail

 Each data source is uniquely defined by the `LUID`, which is only available via API and there's no way to retrieve it via the UI.
-For this reason the datasource may be identified by several identifiers:
+For this reason the data source may be identified by several identifiers:

 ### Data source name

 Name of the datasource with extract refresh tasks to trigger as displayed in the UI (see image below).